sudoflux/ansible-k3s-install/README.md

-Okay, here is the README content formatted as raw markdown text.
-You should be able to copy and paste this directly into your `README.md` file.

----

 # Ansible Playbook for Minimal k3s Cluster Setup (for Flux/Cilium)

 This Ansible playbook automates the process of setting up a fresh, minimal Kubernetes cluster using k3s.
 It is specifically designed to prepare nodes for a GitOps workflow managed by Flux, where Flux itself will be responsible for installing the CNI (Container Network Interface), such as Cilium.